twistedanarky/swags-todo/README.md

 - **Add Items**: Anyone can add new items to the todo list
 - **Check Off Items**: Only authenticated users can mark items as completed
-- **GitHub Gist Sync**: Sync your todos across devices using GitHub Gists
+- **Shared GitHub Gist**: Everyone uses the same shared todo list stored in GitHub
-- **Persistent Storage**: Items are saved locally and optionally in GitHub
+- **Real-time Sync**: Changes sync automatically across all users
 - **Responsive Design**: Works great on desktop and mobile devices
 - **Clean UI**: Modern, gradient design with smooth animations
 - **Real-time Timers**: Shows elapsed time since each item was created